alexM8/rfua/README.md

 # Deprecation warning
 Unfortunately, Raiffeisen Bank UA discontinued the iOS application API since May 2018.
-They're going to release new app soon, and I think that their new API will be compatible with this code.
+If you've registred on the new application, your old account will be deleted and this won't work anymore.

 ## What Is This
 - This is a web client for Raiffaisen Bank UA.